sandervandevelde/MQTTBrokerPrivatePreview/README.md

-   "type": "MQTT.EventPublished", // set type for all MQTT messages enveloped by the service "source": "testnamespace", // namespace name "subject": "campus/buildings/building17", // topic of the MQTT publish request "namespaceName": "my namespace" // static enrichment "clientname": "client1" // dynamic enrichment of the name of the publishing client "clienttype": "operator" // dynamic enrichment of an attribute of the publishing client "address": "1 Microsoft Way, Redmond, WA 98052" // dynamic enrichment of a user property in the MQTT publish request
+   "type": "MQTT.EventPublished", // set type for all MQTT messages enveloped by the service "source": "testnamespace", // namespace name "subject": "campus/buildings/building17", // topic of the MQTT publish request "namespaceid": "123" // static enrichment "clientname": "client1" // dynamic enrichment of the name of the publishing client "clienttype": "operator" // dynamic enrichment of an attribute of the publishing client "address": "1 Microsoft Way, Redmond, WA 98052" // dynamic enrichment of a user property in the MQTT publish request